-- 37. The plaintiffs will be required to deliver an Affidavit of Documents within 90 days after after notice of certification is given to Class Members.
-The Crown will similarly be required to deliver a List of Documents within 90 days after notice of certification is given to Class Members. - The Parties are expected to serve Supplementary Affidavits (or Lists) of Documents as additional relevant documents are located.
+- 40. The plaintiffs will be required to deliver an Affidavit of Documents within 70 days after Certification.
+The Crown will similarly be required to deliver a List of Documents within 70 days after Certification. - 41.
+The Parties are expected to serve Supplementary Affidavits (or Lists) of Documents as additional relevant documents are located.